cllopes/reactathon/material/3_redux/1_redux_basics/stores.md

 ### Subscribing / Unsubscribing

-For anything to respond to changes in the store they can `subscribe` to the store and in return they will be given an `ubsubcribe` function that can be called to unregister them from changes.
+For anything to respond to changes in the store they can `subscribe` to the store and in return they will be given an `unsubscribe` function that can be called to unregister them from changes.

 ```javascript 1.8
 // Every time the state changes, log it